 As a Delegate, Rip has fought every year to encourage the growth of Virginia's clean energy and energy efficiency sectors, promote access to the ballot box, protect and advance LGBTQ rights, and de-politicize the redistricting process.
 Speaker Filler-Corn appointed Rip to serve as Chair of the powerful Labor and Commerce Committee’s Energy Subcommittee, a role in which he used his experience legislating in the energy space to help shape the way Virginia moves forward on these crucial issues.
 He also serves as Chair of the Finance Committee's Third Subcommittee which considers bills related to corporate and individual income tax.
 Additionally, Rip serves on the Rules Committee and Courts of Justice Committee.

 Rip and Beth, his high school sweetheart, have four children, all of whom graduated from our public schools.
-They have two granddaughters, Alex and Avery, and a grandson on the way.
+They have two granddaughters, Alex and Avery, and one grandson, Taylor.

 Rip graduated magna cum laude from Amherst College, and received his law degree from the University of Virginia.
 He is a partner in the law firm Bean Kinney & Korman, P.C., in Arlington.